 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as effective, professional and painless.
+Patients described the treatment they received as inspiring confidence and delivered with great professionalism.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.